Back Home Next

 Why don't you ship by UPS, since it's cheaper?

 UPS is for packages 1 lb. and over.
 Furthermore, UPS is no longer cheaper than the post office.
-I did a comparison of a 1-lb. package going to California, and the post office was cheaper.
+I did a comparison of a 1 lb. package going to California, and the post office was cheaper.
 Also, there is no UPS office near me.

-I paid for100 beads and got 98.
+I paid for 100 beads and got 98.

 That was either a mistake on my part or a mistake on the part of the manufacturer.
 Let me explain:

 If the beads you bought came loose in a bag from the supplier, then the mistake was mine (I counted the beads wrong).
 But if the beads you bought came from the supplier on hanks (strings tied together), then the mistake was the manufacturer's.
-When beads come on hanks, the strings of beads usually have 25, 50 or 100 beads on them, depending on the bead size and style.
-In order to save myself time, I do not count the beads; I simply cut them off the strings.
+When beads come on hanks, the strings usually have 25, 50 or 100 beads on them, depending on the bead size and style.
+In order to save myself time, I do not count the beads; I simply strip them off the strings.
 If the manufacturer put the wrong number of beads on a string, you will get the wrong number of beads in your order.
 Recently, for example, I got a hank of 6mm beads that had 45 beads per strand instead of 50.

 If you ever find that I have shorted you on beads, just let me know and I'll send the extra beads or give you a partial refund.